Ayehu/custom-activities/CloudWisdom/CloudWisdomGetReportList/Readme.md

 Retrieve a list of reports from CloudWisdom.
 <br><br>
-The values returned in the "type" column can be passed as the "Report Type" field for the CloudWisdomGetReport activity.
+The values returned in the "id" column can be passed as the "Report ID" field for the CloudWisdomGetReport activity.
 <br><br>
 <b>Example Output:</b> Result-Set Table containing report data
 <br>